melezhik/jam/README.md

 # client and server
 pjam consists of two parts:
 - pjam client to create distribution archives from source code using pinto.
 - [pjam server](https://github.com/melezhik/jam/wiki/Introduction-to-pjam-server) to provide web interface to pjam client, so you can take some actions remotely.
-See [wiki pages](https://github.com/melezhik/jam/wiki/Introduction-to-pjam-server) for full details.
+See [wiki pages](https://github.com/melezhik/jam/wiki/Introduction-to-pjam-server) for details.

 # prerequisites and conventions
 - pinto client; `pinto` command should be in PATH.